azareljacobs/Wholesale_PartnerPortal/README.md

 -   For security reasons, active status checks (`is_active = true`) are centralised in the repository and visibility service, ensuring consistent rules across all interfaces.
 -   The URL key JavaScript component provides debounced validation and generation of slugs from partner names.
 -   HTML content in partner descriptions is handled securely while preserving formatting.
--   Logo URL generation logic has been centralised in the `PartnerMediaUrlService` to eliminate duplication.
+-   Logo URL generation logic is centralised in the [`PartnerMediaUrlService`](Model/Service/PartnerMediaUrlService.php:0) to eliminate duplication.
 -   The module implements a comprehensive caching strategy with two levels:
     -   **In-memory Repository Cache**: The `PartnerRepository` caches loaded entities within a single request and properly invalidates this cache when entities are saved or deleted.
     -   **Full Page Cache (FPC)**: The `Partner` model and frontend blocks implement `IdentityInterface` to ensure proper FPC invalidation when partners are modified.

-- Throughout the codebase, you'll find comprehensive PHPDoc comments, return type hints, and scalar type hints.
-Access modifiers are standardized, method signatures are improved for better type safety, and there's a custom search results implementation for type compatibility.
-We've also added proper type casting and more specific exception types for better error handling.
+- Throughout the codebase, are comprehensive PHPDoc comments, return type hints, and scalar type hints.
+Access modifiers are standardised, method signatures provide better type safety, and there's a custom search results implementation for type compatibility.
+Proper type casting and more specific exception types are added for better error handling.

-- The module now uses view models instead of the registry pattern for sharing data between controllers and templates.
+- The module uses view models instead of the registry pattern for sharing data between controllers and templates.
 This follows Magento best practices and improves testability by:
   - Removing global state dependencies (registry)
   - Making dependencies explicit through constructor injection
   - Separating data provision logic from rendering logic
   - Simplifying the controller by removing registry-related code

 This documentation provides a comprehensive overview of the `Wholesale_PartnerPortal` module.
-The module follows a service-oriented architecture with proper separation of concerns, making it maintainable, performant, and extensible.
+The module follows a service-orientated architecture with proper separation of concerns, making it maintainable, performant, and extensible.

 ## 13. Testing the Module